-Marked as Technology Trend No.1 by Gartner, augmented data analytics draws scientists’ and businesspersons’ attention like a magnet due to the huge opportunities opening on augmented analytics market at present.
+Marked as Technology Trend No.1 by Gartner, augmented data analytics draws scientists’ and businesspersons’ attention like a magnet due to the huge opportunities opening on the augmented analytics market at present.

-Gartner that coined the term back in 2017 characterizes augmented analytics as ‘an approach that automates insights making use of machine learning and natural-language generation, marks the next wave of disruption in the data...’
+Gartner that coined the term back in 2017 characterizes augmented analytics meaning as ‘an approach that automates insights making use of machine learning and natural-language generation, marks the next wave of disruption in the data...’

 Defining Augmented Analytics

 Augmented analytics implies utilizing statistical and linguistic technologies to improve data management performance and deliver augmented BI solutions for taking strategically justified decisions under the conditions of an extreme data economy.

 With the capability of transforming big data into smaller and more usable datasets, augmented analytics turns out to be the best method for implementing optimal data sharing and data analysis.